Designating Glasgow Central Mosque

 Overview

-We are proposing to designate Glasgow Central Mosque, 1 Mosque Avenue, Glasgow as listed building, at category A.
+We are proposing to designate Glasgow Central Mosque, 1 Mosque Avenue, Glasgow as a listed building, at category A.

 The Glasgow Central Mosque is a purpose-built Mosque and Islamic Centre and was designed and built between 1977 and 1984.
 It is a landmark building in Glasgow and is prominently located on the southern bank of the Clyde.